Snowflake-Labs/sfquickstarts/site/sfguides/src/database_modeling_with_sqldbm/database_modeling_with_SqlDBM.md

 ![notes](assets/notes.png)

 ### Data dictionary
-SqlDBM's Data Dictionary allows users to review and edit object-level comments in one centralized and searchable screen.
+SqlDBM's **Data Dictionary** allows users to review and edit object-level comments in one centralized and searchable screen.
 The descriptions provided here are intended to help the team go beyond object definitions and provide meaningful details about the data contained in the tables.

-The descriptions provided here will become part of the object DDL and can be deployed back to the database (see Reverse Engineering topic ahead) - they are not meant to serve merely as project metadata.
+The descriptions provided here will become part of the object DDL and can be deployed back to the database (see Forward Engineering topic ahead) - they are not meant to serve merely as project metadata.

 1. Access the Data Dictionary screen by selecting the book icon on the left-hand menu.